ros2/design/articles/serialization.md

 ### Message Interface
-Under the assumption that a method-based access is not significantly impacting the performance it is prefered over a member-based access in order to enable changing the storage backend in the future and enabling overriding it with a custom implementation.
+Under the assumption that a method-based access is not significantly impacting the performance it is preferred over a member-based access in order to enable changing the storage backend in the future and enabling overriding it with a custom implementation.

 ### Update
 With the decision to build ROS 2 on top of DDS the Pipeline B will be used.
 The previous conclusion to switch from member to method based access has been revisited.
-Since we do not have the need to make the storage backend exchangable anymore and we might prefer keeping the member based access of messages to keep it similar with ROS 1.
+Since we do not have the need to make the storage backend exchangeable anymore and we might prefer keeping the member based access of messages to keep it similar with ROS 1.